Puberty and teenage years can be a difficult time for parents and teens alike.

 So much hinges on a healthy digestive tract.
 Many children had several courses of antibiotics as they were developing, and this leads to gut dysbiosis and microbial imbalance.

 The gut produces many of our feel-good hormones, such as serotonin - so it must be corrected with fermented foods and drinks.
 Using coconut water kefir is an easy way to include ferments in smoothies, and it begins to correct this imbalance.
+Happy Greens can also be a good option to improve the GUT microbes.

 The next piece of the puzzle is correcting the underlying endocrine imbalance.
 To do this, sugar intake must first be limited.
 Sugar directly disrupts the endocrine balance and reduces the liver's ability to metabolise hormones.

-Finally, from a hormonal perspective, we need to look towards the hormone control centre in the brain - the hypothalamic-pituitary axis.
+From a hormonal perspective, we need to look towards the hormone control centre in the brain - the hypothalamic-pituitary axis.
 Regulating this control centre with select herbal medicines, such as Cimicifuga racemosa, vitex agnus castus and sage (all present in Happy Hormones) allows the body to naturally balance its hormone levels without the interference of external synthetic hormones.

 We find that teenage girls respond very quickly, and notice improvements almost immediately, as their systems are still quite responsive.